-Gulliver has coached at the U23 World Championships, World University Championships and with the Great Britain Junior team.
-He is also a graduate of the Institute For Rowing Leadership, in the USA.
-In 2017 Gulliver coached the GB U23 W4- and in 2019 the GB U23 M4+, winning a Silver medal in Sarasota, Florida at the World U23 Championships.
-In 2018 GB Rowing appointed him Lead Coach for the World University Championship.
-Gulliver directly coached both the GB M8+ and M4- to Gold.
+Prior to Harvard, Gulliver coached at Latymer Upper School guiding a junior women’s quad to win the Diamond Jubilee Challenge Cup at Henley Royal Regatta, he represented Great Britain at junior level as a coxswain and is a graduate of the Institute for Rowing Leadership, in the USA.
+Gulliver has coached at the U23 World Championships, World University Championships and with the Great Britain Junior team; in 2019 coaching the GB U23 M4+ to a Silver medal in Sarasota, Florida at the World U23 Championships and in 2018 British Rowing appointed him Lead Coach for the World University Championship were Gulliver directly coached both the GB M8+ and M4- to Gold.

 Bailhache-Graham joined ULBC from Sir William Borlase Grammar School in 2018, where she had lead the women’s programme to medals at the National Schools’ Regatta and athletes into the British Junior teams.
 With a strong S&C background, she leads UL’s Strength & Conditioning programme.

 Townsend joined ULBC in his first year in 1974, as an economics student at Queen Mary’s College.
 He had an extremely successful rowing career which included winning two HRR medals in one day, and culminated with a Bronze medal at the 1980 Moscow Olympics for Great Britain.

 David went on to have a very successful career at Barclays before coming back to ULBC in 2008.
 Since he has returned he has helped the club go from strength to strength, helping shape the future and overseeing many of our students transition into Great Britian’s senior rowing team.